wo-von/schoenschach/log.md

 - started implementing the possible moves, was very distracted and almost did nothing **ToDo:**
 - keep implementing the possible moves method

+### Day 18: 1 Dec.
+2021:
+**Progress:**
+- draw the possible moves of a single piece on a test board, very raw **TODO:**
+- Draw the possible moves when the piece is picked
+- test different pieces
+- draw more than one piece and see their connection (hard!)